JetBrains/kotlin-web-site/pages/docs/tutorials/quick-run.md

 ### Interactive mode

 IntelliJ IDEA can run your scratches automatically.
-To get the execution results once you stop typing for one second, switch on the __Interactive mode__.
+To get the execution results once you stop typing for a short time, switch on the __Interactive mode__.

 <div style="display: flex; align-items: center; margin-bottom: 10px;">
     <img